ogotoh/spaln/README.md

      * -pa*N*:	Terminal polyA or polyT sequence longer than *N* (12) is trimmed off and the orientation is fixed accordingly.
 If *N* = 0 or empty, these functionalities are disabled.
      * -pF:     Output full Fasta entry name (only the last term separated '|').
      * -pi:	Mark exon-intron junctions by color in the alignment (-O1).
-     * -pj:     Supress splice junction information in output of -O[6|7] option.
+     * -pj:     Suppress splice junction information in output of -O[6|7] option.
-     * -pn:	Prohibit ovewrite of existing output files (ask).
+     * -pn:	Prohibit overwrite of existing output files (ask).
-     * -po:	Allow ovewrite of existing output files (ask).
+     * -po:	Allow overwrite of existing output files (ask).
      * -pq:	Suppress warning messages sent to *stderr*.
      * -pw:	Report result even if alignment score is below threshold value.
      * -px:	Suppress self-comparisons in the execution mode (C) or (D).